Helping to rebuild your life following a workplace injury

 There are various options for covering the cost of an accident at work claim, with the most common being a ‘conditional fee agreement’.
 Also known as a ‘no win, no fee’ accident at work claim, this allows us to represent you without the need for you to contribute anything to our legal fees at the start of the claims process.
 Instead, you will only need to pay us if we secure compensation for you, removing the element of financial risk from the claims process.

 Other alternatives for funding a workplace injury claim can include legal expenses insurance and trade union funding, where available.

 Accident at work claims FAQs

 Feeling confused or uncertain about making a claim for a workplace injury?
-We have answered some of the most frequently asked questions about personal injury claims.
+We have answered some of the most frequently asked questions on our personal injury claims page.

 Why use Wheelers Solicitors for accident at work claims?

 With many years of experience pursuing everything from straightforward to highly complex workplace injury claims, our lawyers have recovered millions of pounds in compensation for a wide range of clients.